-Zizzi is one are frequent visitors and it never fails to impress.
+Zizzi never fails to impress us.
 We love the food, being able to dine somewhere slightly on the nicer side yet it’s totally relaxed and family friendly at the same time.
 The staff are always very friendly with us and Eric, the kids menu is great value with a good choice of food.
 There is colouring/crayons to keep kids entertained, and meals are served quick which is important with a toddler.
 There is baby change facilities and wooden highchairs.
 Vegan, gluten and dairy free options for adult and kids menus which is fantastic.

 There are two Zizzi’s in Sheffield City Centre, one in Leopold Square and one in Light Cinema; I like them both but prefer Light Cinema with kids as it find it just that little bit more relaxed and the decor is nice and bright!
 They usually have balloons, too.

 Top tip: order from the kids menu before your order adult meals; it will come before yours so your kid can get busy tucking in which helps keep them occupied.

 Heartcure Collective, 38 Garden St, Sheffield S1 4BJ